siddharthyayavaram/CAIRE/README.md

 </div>

-This is the official implementation of the paper [*CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation*](https://arxiv.org/abs/2506.09109) by Arnav Yayavaram, Siddharth Yayavaram, Simran Khanuja, Michael Saxon and Graham Neubig
+This is the official implementation of the paper [*CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation*](https://arxiv.org/abs/2506.09109) by Arnav Yayavaram, Siddharth Yayavaram, Simran Khanuja, Michael Saxon and Graham Neubig.

 ## Abstract